 Our boss may not have been the brightest publisher, but he certainly had an appetite for tactful revenge.
 Rather than continuing to make the argument a public event, he started playing the authority figure by demanding a private meeting, which quickly reaffirmed his position.
 If he had remained there bickering with my friend, he would have lost all credibility.
 Like a judge banning TV cameras from the courtroom, our boss turned the conflict between my friend and himself into a private matter.
 The boss suddenly went up a notch in our estimation, proving he wasn't the fool we all thought he was.

 As soon as he got the younger man in his office, he mercilessly unloaded both barrels.
 In the quiet of the boss's office, the older man firmly reestablished his authority.
 My friend just sat and listened.
 Hardly 15 minutes before he had sounded his own death knell.
 Now the boss read him his last rites.

 In plain English, the boss said his editor had crossed the line by violating all the rules of good taste.
 He told him that he had made a big mistake by quitting.
-Despite working for the newspaper for 5 years, he eliminated his entitlement to unemployment insurance.
+Despite working for the newspaper for five years, he eliminated his entitlement to unemployment insurance.
 What's more, the boss pledged to do everything in his power to make sure my friend had a difficult time withdrawing his pension fund allotment.
 Legally, he couldn't prevent him from getting it, but he could certainly slow up the paperwork.

 That's just for starters.
-The publisher told the editor he intended to put the word out to every newspaper in the city that my friend is hot-tempered loose cannon who can't handle pressure and should not work in the high-stress newspaper industry where cool heads and calm personalities are critical.
+The publisher told the editor he intended to put the word out to every newspaper in the city that my friend is a hot-tempered loose cannon who can't handle pressure and should not work in the high-stress newspaper industry, where cool heads and calm personalities are critical.